gruntwork-io/terraform-google-sql/modules/mysql/README.md

 ## How do you connect to the database?

 **Cloud SQL instances are created in a producer network (a VPC network internal to Google).
-They are not created in your VPC network.**
+They are not created in your VPC network.
+See https://cloud.google.com/sql/docs/mysql/private-ip**

 You can use both [public IP](https://cloud.google.com/sql/docs/mysql/connect-admin-ip) and [private IP](https://cloud.google.com/sql/docs/mysql/private-ip) to connect to a Cloud SQL instance.
 Neither connection method affects the other; you must protect the public IP connection whether the instance is configured to use private IP or not.